akuklev/akuklev/what-are-dependent-types.md

 }
 // WRONG
 ```
 This example checks if it has been called with exactly one command-line parameter and is meant to print `Hello, {first command-line parameter}!` in this case.
-However, if executed with command-line parameter like `"Bobby %d Tables"`, the `printf()` function would expect an additional integer argument.
-This would either lead to a system crash or the program would read out specitic memory bytes where `printf` would expect its nonexistent addtional argument to be stored.
+However, if executed with command-line parameter like `"Bobby %d Tables"`, the `printf()` function would expect an additional integer argument but would not find it.
+Depending on the compiler and environment, it would lead one of several possible outcomes:
+* the system would crash,
+* the program would crash, or
+* the program would print out values of specitic memory bytes where `printf` would expect its nonexistent addtional argument to be stored.

 Now let us see how the dependent signature `printf(string template, <printf_args(template)> ...args)` would prevent such behaviour.
 When the `template` is known in compile time, the compiler would check that `printf()` is applied to the correct number of arguments.
 However, in `printf("Hello " + argv[0] + "!")` the `template` is not known in compile time, thus, the compiler cannot determine how many additional `printf()` arguments are required, and the example would not compile.